profitphil/QXMR-Staking-Smart-Contract-Proposal/README.md

 An optional burn mechanism allows stakers to sacrifice a portion of their QXMR to boost their APY, enhancing returns while increasing QXMR scarcity to benefit all holders.

-My current weekly mining rewards range from 25 to 30 million Qubic, will be directed to a QXMR Staking wallet and distributed as follows:
+QXMR mining operations currenty range from 25 to 30 million Qubic.
+These mining rewards will be directed to a QXMR Staking wallet and distributed as follows:
 - 60% to stakers
-- 30% to fund mining operations
+- 25% to fund mining operations
 - 5% Qubic burned
 - 5% to shareholders

-This transparent, incentivized structure fosters active participation, aligns stakeholder interests, and drives the Qubic network’s sustained growth and value creation.
+- 5% to charity

 ## Functional Features
 - **Staking Interface:** A sleek, intuitive UI enabling users to stake QXMR, monitor rewards, and manage burn options effortlessly.